The cause of a wreck that left two Jackson County men dead early Saturday morning in Washington County remains under investigation, police report.

 Neither Spence nor Delph were wearing seat belts at the time of the wreck, which was reported at 5:14 a.m.
-Saturday, according to Sheriff Roger Newlon’s report.
+Saturday, according to Washington County Sheriff Roger Newlon’s report.

 Newlon was assisted by Chief Deputy Brent Miller, Deputy Lucas Gray and Officer Mike Voelz.

-Others assisting with the wreck and investigation include officers with Salem Police Department and personnel with Jefferson Township Volunteer Fire Department and Brown/Vernon Township Volunteer Fire Department, Washington Emergency Medical Services and the Washington County Coroner’s Office.
+Others assisting with the wreck and investigation include officers with the Salem Police Department and personnel with the Jefferson Township Volunteer Fire Department, Brown/Vernon Township Volunteer Fire Department, Washington County Emergency Medical Services and Washington County Coroner’s Office.